 For example, say I’m mad at my husband.
 When I see him, I can choose to act mad and be mean back to protect my pride, or I can choose to do what God tells me to do and approach him in love.

 I can choose to talk to him lovingly and work things out or I can satisfy my emotions and march around the house in silence like I’m a mime or something (but a mean one).
 The best choice would be to choose the path of humility and talk things out with my husband.

 Step 3: Breaking the Spirit of Pride-Guarding your heart against pride.

 Once we begin making choices that hurt our pride, we need to continually practice this and make choices that will continue hurting our pride.
 Putting this into continual practice will guard our hearts against pride and draw us near to God James 4:8

-Just like taking care of our bodies, taking care of our spiritual side requires consistency in the basics of the Christian walk.
+Just like taking care of our bodies, taking care of our spiritual side requires consistency in walking with God.
 We MUST stay in the Word every day and keep our minds on God and His heart through prayer, Christian fellowship, and sharing Christ with others.